pyyush/VoiceID/README.md

 ### Basic requirements:
 1. To run this model, you will need python 3.7.4 version installed on your system.
 2. The uploaded code requires python libraries like librosa, libsndfile, audioread, sklearn, pytorch-1.3.0, cuda-10.1, numpy, etc. installed in your python environment.
-3. To train the model, you will at least 16GB GPU memory.
+3. To train the model, you will need at least 16GB GPU memory.
 The written code supports multi-GPU training, but all GPUs should be on same node.

 ### How to run:
 1. Generate data: